 Unsecured credit cards don’t require you to jump through the hoops of making a cash deposit, but they’re designed for people who already have a good track record with credit.
 When you’re trying to repair a low credit score or establish credit for the first time, a secured card makes more sense because it will be easier to qualify for.

-That doesn't mean there are no downfalls to secured card.
-Two things to look out for are high annual fees and high interest rates.
+That doesn't mean there are no downfalls to a secured card.
+Two things to look out for are high annual fees and high-interest rates.
 You can mitigate the annual fee by looking for a no-annual-fee secured card.
-And you can mitigate high interest rates by securing a card with a low interest rate and/or ensuring that you always pay the balance off by the end of the billing cycle (so you won't have to pay for interest at all).
+And you can mitigate high-interest rates by securing a card with a low-interest rate and/or ensuring that you always pay the balance off by the end of the billing cycle (so you won't have to pay for interest at all).